baselinrhq/baselinr/docs/dashboard/ARCHITECTURE.md

-# ProfileMesh Dashboard Architecture
+# Baselinr Dashboard Architecture

 ## Overview

-The ProfileMesh Dashboard is a full-stack web application that provides visualization and monitoring capabilities for the ProfileMesh data profiling system.
+The Baselinr Dashboard is a full-stack web application that provides visualization and monitoring capabilities for the Baselinr data profiling system.

 ## Architecture Diagram